-The ${\tt Advanced}$ screen is accessed by clicking the ${\tt Advanced}$ tab at the upper left hand corner of the screen.
+The Advanced screen is accessed by clicking the Advanced tab at the upper left hand corner of the screen.

 The Advanced screen shows more details about the Gemini system, and allows certain options in the software to be configured.
-The screen is split into three areas: the User area, which has been previously described in Section 5.1.1, "Overview"; the lower left are of the screen contains the System Data tabs; and the Advanced Settings panel, which contains the majority of the configurable settings for the software.
+The screen is split into three areas: the User area, which has been previously described in Section 5.1.1, "Overview"; the lower left area of the screen contains the System Data tabs; and the Advanced Settings panel, which contains the majority of the configurable settings for the software.